 Monitor application performance

-Configure a JMX Exporter
+1. Configure the JMX Exporter

 The exporter takes the JMX MBeans and transforms them into the right format for Prometheus.
 It also hosts a HTTP endpoint which Prometheus will connect to.
-Learn more about the Prometheus JMX exporter
+Learn more about the Prometheus JMX exporter.

 If you don't plan to use Prometheus, you'll need to check which exporter or agent is required for your APM solution.
 For example, this Java agent for NewRelic.